nohren/MiniMax-Tree-AI-simulation/README.md

 Both player 1 and player 2 have heuristics that can infer a winning condition from non winning conditions.

-This process continues until there is only one teddy bear left and bot a or b loses by taking it.
+This process continues until there is only one teddy bear left and either player 1 or player 2 loses by taking it.

 **Example Tree**